Can Celtic tame Leverkusen’s ‘new Havertz'?

 "Leverkusen spend a lot of money but they try to find young players like Wirtz, Diaby and Frimpong, who can still improve," said the 39-year-old.
 "It isn't uncommon for Leverkusen to make a strong start to the season, although too often they are unable to maintain it and fall away.

 "They easily have one of best four squads in the Bundesliga, but are trying to stabilise the defence.
-They had a few players who left in the summer and there and are still question marks over the new defence.
+They had a few players who left in the summer and there are still question marks over the new defence.

 "Against Leverkusen there is always a chance, especially with the crowd at Celtic Park.
 European nights there are unbelievable and it can be intimidating for the opposition."